vanhasseltlab/pmxcopula/README.md

 ### Generate donutVPCs
 Donut visual predictive check plot(donutVPC) can be generated with _donutVPC()_ function.
 DonutVPC can help visualize the 90% prediction interval of 5th, 50th and 95th percentile density contour.
+Multiple cores are recommended to accelerate the calculation.
 ``` r
 donut <- donutVPC(
     sim_data = pediatric_sim,